Effective model for $A_{2g}$ Raman signal in URu$_2$Si$_2$: The vertex

-These results show that, in terms of time reversal symmetry, only the modulated SL has a $\boldsymbol{\tilde{\gamma}}^{A_{2g}}(\mathbf{k})$ time reversal invariant, as it pointed out \cite{Das2012,Thomas2013,Das2014} if the HO does not break this symmetry.
-In contrast, for the chiral SL, there is a breaking of the time reversal symmetry \cite{Wen1989}.
+These results show that in terms of time-reversal symmetry only the modulated spin liquid has a $\tilde{\bm{\gamma}}^{A_{2g}}(\bm{k})$ which is truly time-reversal invariant.
+In contrast, the chiral spin liquid phase breaks time-reversal symmetry as expected from the definitions of what chiral phases should be \cite{Wen1989}.